 5. Drains and storm water information for the property

-- The position and size of all Downpipes
+- The position and size of all downpipes

-- The position and size of all Stormwater drainage lines
+- The position and size of all stormwater drainage lines

 - The Legal point of Discharge

-6. Copies of design drawings
+6. Copy of design drawings

 6a.
 Site Plan